Logic Blocks

 The fastest way to create a new logic block is with the dale CLI:

-For CLI installation and full command reference, see the Installation page.
+For CLI installation and full command reference, see Installation.